drummerjolev/schoolinks-dev-challenge/README.md

 - requirement is an ``id`` of an existing class

 To think about possible course combinations, I used a 3x5 grid.

+As suggested by the spec, the scheduling data is loaded from ``scheduler/src/data.js``.